Aliases for COL27A1 Gene

-COL27A1 (Collagen Type XXVII Alpha 1) is a Protein Coding gene.
-Diseases associated with COL27A1 include Steel Syndrome and Miller-Dieker Lissencephaly Syndrome.
-Among its related pathways are ERK Signaling and Phospholipase-C Pathway.
+COL27A1 (Collagen Type XXVII Alpha 1 Chain) is a Protein Coding gene.
+Diseases associated with COL27A1 include Steel Syndrome and Cervix Uteri Carcinoma In Situ.
+Among its related pathways are Integrin Pathway and Collagen biosynthesis and modifying enzymes.
 GO annotations related to this gene include extracellular matrix structural constituent.
-An important paralog of this gene is COL3A1.
+An important paralog of this gene is COL24A1.

 UniProtKB/Swiss-Prot for COL27A1 Gene